gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Only a slightly brighter patch showed where the morning sun was hiding.
-Noxy didn't see any to rush to do the thimbleberries, so she walked the long way around past the tubs where Stale's men did everyone's laundry.
+Noxy didn't see any to rush to do the thimbleberries, so she walked the long way around past the tubs where Stale's men did laundry.
 She answered the grappas' "good mornings" with a "good morning" of her own, then told two little girls that they weren't beating the dust out of a rug properly.
 Finally she turned up the little alley toward Granna Fee's.